Kings Heath railway station

 Kings Heath railway station is a railway station under construction in Kings Heath, Birmingham.
 It was originally opened in 1840 before being closed to passengers in 1941.

 History

 The station was built on the Birmingham and Gloucester Railway's mainline (now the Camp Hill line) on the border of Kings Heath and Moseley, adjacent to Highbury Park.
 Upon opening it was called Moseley station, however in 1867 the opening of a new upline station of the same name closer to the centre of Moseley caused the station to be renamed 'Kings Heath'.

 The station finally closed to passengers on 27 January 1941 due to the Second World War, although it was used as a goods station and coal yard into the late 1960s.
 It was demolished at some point thereafter.
+The site of the goods facilities is now a small industrial estate and retail park.